MikeDigitize/lazy/README.md

 ```
 ### Lazy Events

-An instance of `LazyLoad` inherits a single method `fireLazyEvent`.
-An event listener listening for a `lazyload` event is bound to each element.
-When passed an element it fires its `lazyload` event.
-Upon receipt of that event `LazyLoad` will attempt to load the element.
+An event listener listening for a `lazyload` event is bound to each element upon initialisation.
+An instance of `LazyLoad` inherits a single method `fireLazyEvent` which, when passed an element, fires its `lazyload` event.
+Upon receipt of that event the element will attempt to load.

+Note: if an element that receives a `lazyload` event is not an image or picture element, upon successful load its CSS `background-image` property will be set as the loaded image.

 ```javascript
 // an instance of LazyLoad looks like this